treviasxk/Nethostfire/UDP/README.md

     public byte[] PrivateKeyAES = null; // Private AES key }
 ```
 The DataClient class is used to store data from a client on the server.
 It is with this class that the server uses to define a client.
-The DataClients can be obtained with the following server events [UDpServer.OnReceivedBytesClient](#OnReceivedBytesClient), [UDpClient.OnReceivedBytesServer](#OnReceivedBytesServer), [UDpServer.OnConnectedClient](#OnConnectedClient) and [UDpServer.OnDisconnectedClient](#OnDisconnectedClient)
+The DataClients can be obtained with the following server events [UDpServer.OnReceivedBytes](#OnReceivedBytesClient), [UDpClient.OnReceivedBytes](#OnReceivedBytesServer), [UDpServer.OnConnectedClient](#OnConnectedClient) and [UDpServer.OnDisconnectedClient](#OnDisconnectedClient)

 -----